vnspoj/vnspoj.github.io/wiki/algebra/montgomery_multiplication.md

 title: Montgomery Multiplication
 ---

-# Montgomery Multiplication

-Many algorithms in number theory, like [prime testing](./algebra/primality_tests.html) or [integer factorization](./algebra/factorization.html), and in cryptography, like RSA, require lots of operations modulo a large number.
+Many algorithms in number theory, like [prime testing](../algebra/primality_tests) or [integer factorization](../algebra/factorization), and in cryptography, like RSA, require lots of operations modulo a large number.
 A multiplications like $x y \bmod{n}$ is quite slow to compute with the typical algorithms, since it requires a division to know how many times $n$ has to be subtracted from the product.
 And division is a really expensive operation, especially with big numbers.